dyrel78/FlashNote/README.md

 Other technologies:
 - **Docker**: To containerize the application for easier deployment.
-- **OpenAI**: For integrating AI language models to generate notes.
+- **Gemini**: For integrating AI language models to generate notes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>